snowplow-archive/spark-example-project/README.md

 ### Prepare

-Assuming you have already assembled the jarfile (see above), now upload the jar to Amazon S3.
+Assuming you have already assembled the jarfile (see above), now upload the jar to an Amazon S3 bucket and make the file publically accessible.

 Next, upload the data file [`data/hello.txt`] [hello-txt] to S3.